talwarmanoj/petclinic/README.md

 for deploying a newly created war file to the tomcat server.

 **Note:** When you deploy for the first time, you will need to ask your System Administrator to manually enter the password of **devops** user.
 That's just a one off.
-It won't be required for running further deployments.
+It won't be required for running further deployments because this solution will setup key based authentication for you.

 ### Rollback
 To rollback to the previous war file run: